 Celestine also known as celestite is relatively soft so must be handled carefully.
-Although best known for its blue crystals they also occur in several other colours including white and colourless.
-The mineral celestine can also occur in massive form meaning crystals grow as one large mass with no external visible shape.
+Although best known for its blue crystals, they also occur in several other colours including white.
+They can also be colourless.

-The names celestine and celestite come from the Latin word 'caelestis' meaning 'of (or) in the heavens' which metaphorically can also mean 'divine' or 'god-like'.
-Both names stem from the mineral's heavenly blue colour.
+The names celestine and celestite come from the Latin 'caelestis' meaning 'of (or) in the heavens' which metaphorically can also mean 'divine' or 'god-like'.
+Both stem from the mineral's heavenly blue colour.

-Interestingly celestine is the main source of the chemical element strontium which is widely used in fireworks and alloys.
+Interestingly celestine is the main source of the chemical element strontium.
+This is widely used in fireworks and alloys.
 Strontium is a soft silvery white yellowish metal.